peterjobes/jekyll-now/_posts/2019-12-18-alnwick-not-elysium.md

 Most of the second lap was spent dragging myself around, feeling like I was losing ground, until I hit the stone path again.
 It was there that I felt the sun filter through the trees and a moment of peaceful calm, out of the wind.
 Everything seemed to click and, with the runner's high kicking in, I forgot the world.

-I lengthened my stride, the number one weapon in the lanky runner’s arsenal, and remembered Maximus in Gladiator.
-“If you find yourself alone, riding in green fields with the sun on your face, do not be troubled; for you are in Elysium.”
+I lengthened my stride, the number one weapon in the lanky runner’s arsenal, and remembered Maximus in Gladiator: *“If you find yourself alone, riding in green fields with the sun on your face, do not be troubled; for you are in Elysium.”*

 It was about twenty seconds later that I passed a break in the trees.
 The biting wind nigh on cut me in two, footsteps broke my reverie, and a runner from another club overtook me.
 Back to earth: You’re in Alnwick, not Elysium.